This is a guide to the best photo scanners of the year to help digitize your prints and film for backup, viewing and

 If you’re anything like me, you’ve got piles of old photo prints and negatives in a cupboard somewhere collecting dust…

 Thankfully, you can use photo scanners to convert them all into digital files, so you have an online backup in case your house burns down… or maybe you want to order from an online photo printing service to get some prints or canvases.

-After researching and experimenting, we’ve chosen one clear winner – the Epson Perfection V600, which we’ve named the best photo scanner for most people.
+After researching and testing, we’ve chosen one clear winner – the Epson Perfection V600, which we’ve named the best photo scanner for most people.

 At up to 1 photo per second at 300 dpi, this scanner offers unbeatable power, speed and image quality.

 This product is perfect if you only have a few photos to scan since it’s what’s known as a ‘flatbed scanner’.

 (If you’re looking to do hundreds of photos at once, we have a ‘sheet-fed scanner’ recommendation for you below.
 Also, see our other guide for the best film/slide scanner recommendations.)

 Most of the best photo scanners offer general-purpose scanning with optical character recognition (OCR) for digitizing documents, while others allow you to scan film negatives – useful for when you’ve lost the original photo print.